 Researchers studying the use of Catalysts strive to better understand how they function and respond under different conditions.
 Tracking the inlet and outlet of the reactor helps the investigator develop an understanding of the catalytic reaction.
-The composition of the outlet stream provides information about the reaction, efficiency and selectivity of the catalyst.
-For that reason, scientists rely on Extrel products to provide the fast, accurate and flexible analysis needed to perform such laboratory experiments.

 To perform surface analysis, surface cleaning, and the removal and redistribution of specific materials, deposition and Carbon Nanotube production, researchers rely on the application of Laser Ablation.
 Laboratory scientists depend on Extrel MAX and MAX-LT Mass Spectrometer Systems for most of these applications.
 Coupled with high performance and high speed, these detection systems also provide high sensitivity and high abundance sensitivity to monitor low level components in a high background.